Teplitsa/TeploBot/readme.txt

 **Limitation**.
 In mean time the plugin doesn't support inline mode.
 Follow the development progress or send as pull-requests for improvements.

-The plugin developed and supported by [Teplitsa of social technologies](https://te-st.ru/).
+The plugin developed and supported by [Teplitsa.
+Technologies for Social Good](https://te-st.ru/).

 Follow the progress at [GitHub](https://github.com/Teplitsa/TeploBot)